briansworth/dev/_posts/2019-2-11-Dsc-Encrypting-Credentials.md

   If you followed the Self Signed Certificate walkthrough, you should be at a similar end point.
-  You should have a certificate in your Computer Personal store (under the name of your computer).
+  You should have a certificate in your Computer Personal store (named as the dns name of your computer).
-  You should also have a X.509 certificate file C:\dsc\cert\DscPubKey.cer.
+  You should also have a X.509 certificate file -> C:\dsc\cert\DscPubKey.cer.
   You can now utilize this certificate for
   Dsc configurations on your local machine.
 </p>